5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/DMA_Controller_(SSDT-DMAC)/README.md

 - Incorporate SSDT-DMAC.aml in your EFI's ACPI folder and config.plist.
 - Restart your system
 - Open IORegistry Explorer and serch for `DMAC`
 - If the Device is present, it should look like this.
-The arry "DeviceIOMemory" should contain further entries and data:
+The arry "IODeviceMemory" should contain further entries and data:

 ![DMAC_present](https://user-images.githubusercontent.com/76865553/139804828-7a797e03-06c8-4abe-9216-c0627efbaafe.png)